EfficiencyJunky/eec-for-squarespace/scripts/03_add/readme_add.md

-# IMPLEMENTATION GUID FOR THE "ADD" EEC ACTION (ADDING FROM PRODUCT DETAIL PAGE)
+# IMPLEMENTATION GUIDE FOR THE "ADD" EEC ACTION (WHEN ADDING FROM PRODUCT DETAIL PAGE)

 1. Setup a trigger that we will use to fire a custom HTML tag
     1. In the GTM "Triggers" section create a new trigger and name it `Dom Ready - Store Pages`